Exit rows can provide you much more comfort and legroom when flying economy on long haul trips but are they really better?

 - You will be asked to help in case of an emergency evacuation under instructions of the cabin crew to assist the crew and open the door in case of an emergency.
 You will be asked if you are willing to do this when you take your seat.

 - Some airlines don’t allow passengers to sit in exit rows to use headphones during take-off and landing.
 This is to make sure you are able to hear the instructions of the flight attendants in case of an emergency.
-According to Ben Sherwood, author of “The Survivors Club — The Secrets and Science That Could Save Your Life” (and president of ABC News), 80% of the accidents happen within the first three minutes of a flight or in the last minutes before landing.
+80% of the accidents happen within the first three minutes of a flight or in the last minutes before landing.
 So those are critical, the most critical phases.

 Why can’t everyone have the choice of having a seat in an emergency exit row?